Earthgames/music_manager/README.md

 ## Config

-The config file should be at
+The main config file should be at

 | Platform          | Path                                                              |
 | ----------------- | ----------------------------------------------------------------- |